 We collect both types of data in order to help us provide and improve the services we offer, both free services to website users, and paid services to commercial customers and partners.

 We utilise a number of third party tools to help us store and process this data.

 StudentCrowd is committed to being transparent and clear about the data we collect,and how we use it.
 What follows below are details of the types of data we store, the reason and justification we have for storing it, as well as information about the third party services that may have access to this data.

 When you create an account on StudentCrowd you provide us with your email address and first name, and optionally you provide us with additional information like full name and phone number.

-We collect this information where it is explicitly provided by you, and we use it only to contact you about StudentCrowd news or activity on the website relating to content you have submitted (e.g. reviews, questions, answers).
+We collect this information where it is explicitly provided by you, and we use it only to contact you about StudentCrowd news or activity on the website relating to content you have submitted (e.g. reviews, questions, answers), to notify you if you are a prize winner and/or as proof of your identity if you ever contact us about your review.
 We make this clear at the point we collect this information from you.